apache/yunikorn-site/docs/design/foreign_pod_tracking.md

 `NodeInfo.ExistingAllocations` no longer exists.

 No change is needed.
 Pods that are already assigned to a node are registered via the `Context.AddPod()` callback method.
-When Yunikorn is initializing the state, existing pods are seen as new ones.
+When YuniKorn is initializing the state, existing pods are seen as new ones.
 From the perspective of the shim, it doesn’t matter if it got created after the startup or it had already existed before.